QuarkNerd/blog/cprice/_posts/2016-08-17-building-components-with-d3-data-join.md

 summary: "This post quickly introduces data join before moving on to some of the edge cases we've run into when building components on top of data join.
 It covers how you can solve them with vanilla D3 and why you might find our d3fc-data-join component useful."
 ---

 You can't build much with D3 without running into data joins.
 Whilst I found them initially cryptic, I've come to appreciate them as a simple but powerful primitive for binding data to the DOM.
-[Mike Bostock](https://twitter.com/mbostock) (the author of D3) has already created a number of tutorials on the subject, both [Thinking with Joins](https://bost.ocks.org/mike/join/), The  [General Update Pattern](http://bl.ocks.org/mbostock/3808218) series and [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) are definitely worth a read.
+[Mike Bostock](https://twitter.com/mbostock) (the author of D3) has already created a number of tutorials on the subject, [Thinking with Joins](https://bost.ocks.org/mike/join/), The  [General Update Pattern](http://bl.ocks.org/mbostock/3808218) series and [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) are definitely worth a read.

 In this post, I'll quickly introduce data join before moving on to some of the edge cases we've run into when building components on top of data join.
 I'll cover how you can solve them with vanilla D3 and why you might find our [d3fc-data-join](https://github.com/d3fc/d3fc-data-join) component useful.

 It's worth noting that all code in this post uses the newly released D3v4 which features some minor (and some less minor) [changes from version 3](https://github.com/d3/d3/blob/v4.2.2/CHANGES.md).
-The most structurally significant change is D3v4's approach of compositing itself of small, focused modules rather than the monolithic library it once was.
+The most structurally significant change is D3v4's approach of composing itself of small, focused modules rather than the monolithic library it once was.
 Not only does that have the potential for making your production bundles much leaner, it also paves the way for easily mixing-in third-party components such as d3fc-data-join.

 ## (Another) Introduction to Joins